NikNikolaenkov/pot_file_translator/README.md

 ### Translating a POT File

-The service provides a single endpoint for translation:
+The service provides a single endpoint for translation that accepts only POST requests with multipart/form-data:

 **Endpoint:** `POST /translate`
+**Content-Type:** `multipart/form-data`

 #### Required Parameters: